 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf clean all sudo dnf update

 Step 2.
 Installing Java.

-    Cassandra requires that the latest version of Java 8, Run following command to install Java on CentOS system:
+Cassandra requires that the latest version of Java 8, Run the following command to install Java on the CentOS system:

 Check the version of Java is installed by running the following command:

 Step 3.
 Installing Apache Cassandra on CentOS 8.

 Now we add the Apache Cassandra repository to the